 Critical Environmental Education Cohort

-This two-year (7 academic terms) program of study explores core themes of relational learning, social and environmental justice, local & global tensions/ possibilities, and literature & the arts in learning.
+This two-year (7 academic terms) program of study explores core themes of relational learning, social and environmental justice, local and global tensions/ possibilities, and literature and the arts in learning.

 The courses offer interdisciplinary study focused on integrated social and ecological justice issues, with a strong anti-racist and anti-oppressive component as well as experiential eco- aspects.
 The program of study provides a strong theoretical and experiential basis for critical environmental and ecological action including applications to policy, curriculum and assessment, research methods, and pedagogical strategies.

-- EFDT 990: Graduate Student Seminar (required non-credit seminar)
+- EFDT 990: Graduate Student Seminar (required non-credit seminar) (Saskatoon)

 - GSR 960: Introduction to Ethics and Academic Integrity (required on-line non-credit seminar)

-ERES 800: Introduction to Research Methods
+- ERES 800.3: Introduction to Research Methods (on-line)

-- EFDT 870.3: Interdisciplinary Seminar in Education
+- EFDT 870.3: Interdisciplinary Seminar in Education (on-line)

 Contact hours condensed to two-week period.

-EFDT 478.3: Urban Education (Saskatoon)
+- EFDT 478.3: Urban Education (Saskatoon)

-EFDT 479.3: Land-based Education (River)
+- EFDT 479.3: Land-based Education (River)

-EFDT 885.3: Investigations in Culture and Environment
+- EFDT 885.3: Investigations in Culture and Environment

 - EFDT 898.3: Critical Eco-Curriculum and Assessment (This course includes a capstone component to meet certification requirements)